 This afternoon, I put 3 inch borders on the baby quilt.
 I found a piece of fabric for the backing but I will have to pick up batting tomorrow.
 I plan to machine quilt it myself.

 After that, I made myself a cup of tea with a side of fresh bread and molasses (this is why I can't make bread too often) and spent the rest of my time working on the embroidery and beading of this piece.
 I still have a little more to do but I am happier with it now.
+I had a couple of comments yesterday about the machine quilting so I'm adding a close up of the outside border.
+It is a continuous shell design.

 Finally, don't forget if you comment, I'll put your name in for the 2 magazines in this post.
 I'll make the draw on Sunday night.